OldSmurf56/xpeng/README.md

    With a bit of luck you will get access to a number of free devices.
 2. With your Client ID you can create a Client secret according to this guide: https://developers.enode.com/api/reference#api-credentials.
    Keep your ClientID and Client Secret in a safe place - we will need this later on.
-4. Next step is to retrieve a token.
-To do this you have to send the following curl command to the enode server at https://oauth.production.enode.io/oauth2/token and replace ClientID:ClientSecret with your values.
+4. Next step is to retrieve an access token.
+To do this you have to send the following curl command to the enode server at https://oauth.production.enode.io/oauth2/token and replace ClientID:ClientSecret with your data.

    curl https://oauth.production.enode.io/oauth2/token -X POST -u ClientID:ClientSecret -d "grant_type=client_credentials"